-One of Los Angeles’s most iconic neighborhoods, Venice offers prime beachfront places for rent.
+One of the most iconic neighborhoods in Los Angeles, Venice offers prime beachfront apartments for rent.
 Be sure to check out the cool Venice canals and go for a stroll along the boardwalk.
 There’s plenty of cool nightlife spots here too — check out the High Rooftop Lounge, a cocktail bar with a great view of the district.

 Venice only recently became the high-end neighborhood sprawling with hip dining and posh boutiques.
 That’s why it still has the lasting beach-bum vibe about it despite the definite chic of the shopping area along the Abbot Kinney Boulevard and prime waterfront rooftop bars that serve cocktails with a special cherry on top, the gorgeous Pacific sunsets.
 The Venice selections of tasteful spots has grown into an appellative already: you can shop at Tortoise General Store or Huset for some mish-mashed minutiae, have a sweet portion of fresh fruits wrapped in glazed pastry from Gjusta or classic ribs and corn bread at Baby Blues BBQ.
 There’re some options for the most daring like raw Hawaiian seafood at Poke Poke and the competition stage of Muscle Beach Venice.
 There’s a bit of everything – and only one thing you won’t find in the neighborhood: a single day of boredom.
 Take a look at the available apartments for rent in Venice, California; no doubt, you wouldn’t dream of ever going away.